Updated by me 1st June 2017

 Since the late 1950’s the League has grown considerably and has the strength of membership it currently enjoys.
 The League then became the Devon & Exeter League in 1972, the name it bears today.
 In the early days of the last century both Exeter City (started as St Sidwells) and Torquay Utd had teams in the East Devon Senior League before they became professional clubs.
 Heavitree United and Friernhay notably were major powers and could attract over 5000 spectators to their many cup encounters at St James Park.

 Tiverton Town now in the Southern League were members for many years, and other major clubs such as Barnstaple Town, Bideford, Elmore, Ilfracombe Town, and Willand Rovers spent many years in the League before stepping up to higher pastures.
-The League has since lost a number of its stronger teams to the Devon League (now the SW Peninsular League), but their reserve teams remain in membership and still add much to the League.
+The League lost a number of its stronger teams to the Devon League which itself has moved on to become South West Peninsular League, but many of their reserve teams remain in membership and still add much to the League.

 In the year 2000 the League held its centenary at Exeter University and were lucky enough to persuade World cup winner legend Mr Jack Charlton to honour us with his presence, although he did not come cheap, he was worth every penny, and just his presence gave the event total credibility.